pjckoch/ROS-Robotic-Infant-Eyes/README.md

 The **vision_launcher** package is only used for launching the robotic infant's visual system, i.e. the stereo image stream, the edge detector, the blob detector and the stereo matcher.

 Every step (capture, edge detection, blob detection, stereo matching) is implemented as a separate ROS node.
 This enables us to the spread the nodes across distributed system compontens.
-In my case, the USB camera driver runs on a Raspberry Pi Zero W, whereas the other two nodes run on a PC.
+In my case, the USB camera driver runs on a Raspberry Pi Zero W, whereas the nodes run on a PC.
 Remember to use a common ROS_MASTER_URI on the different devices.

 ### Prerequisites:
 The ROS nodes in this repository can be analyzed regarding their timing.
 Therefore, you will also need the [ROS-Timing]